If you have a child who is beginning to read, you’re looking for engaging books. You want to find the best early readers and easy chapter books.

 Hooey Higgins and the Shark by Steve Voake illustrated by Emma Dodson

 Hooey is a thinking kind of kid – he’s got plans to achieve his goals and is the kind of character I adore.
 To make money to buy a huge chocolate egg, Hooey decides the perfect plan is to (got to love his kid logic here) capture a shark and charge people to see it.
 Brilliant, right?
 Hooey will not be deterred in his goal to buy the egg – no matter what.
-A very funny, charming story.
+A very funny, charming easy chapter book story.

 Mrs. Noodlekugel by Daniel Pinkwater illustrated by Adam Stower